 (American Society of Composers, Authors and Publishers).

 One year later, he formed PINETREE PRODUCTIONS, a professional educational service, providing music books, CDs and DVDs, music lectures and workshops.

-Among his over 100 works are two sets of piano variations, works for chamber ensembles,
+Among his over 200 works (some of them unpublished) are two sets of piano variations, works for chamber ensembles,

 many solo songs and choral works, also numerous vocal arrangements.